Guernsey official football team

 The Guernsey official football team is the official football team representing the island of Guernsey (which is not part of the United Kingdom, but is a Crown dependency) in non-FIFA international football matches.
 It is not affiliated with FIFA or UEFA, and therefore cannot compete for the FIFA World Cup or UEFA European Football Championship.

+Players from Guernsey are however known to be eligible for all four Home Nations national teams (England, Scotland, Wales, and Northern Ireland) in those competitions.
+Matt Le Tissier and Maya Le Tissier both chose England among those options.

 Men's team

-Since 1905, they have competed with Alderney and Jersey for the Muratti Vase, winning it 46 times, most recently in 2017.
+Since 1905, they have competed with Alderney and Jersey for the Muratti Vase, winning it 47 times, most recently in 2025.
 The players are selected from the Guernsey leagues, with the top Division being the FNB Priaulx League.

-Guernsey Football went under a transformation at the start of the 2011–12 season when Guernsey F.C. was created, which led to the vast majority of the top Island players competing in the English non-league pyramid system for the very first time.
+Guernsey Football went under a transformation at the start of the 2011–12 season when Guernsey F.C. was created, which led to the vast majority of the top Island players competing in the English non-league pyramid system for the first time.

-The official team is coached by Stephen Sharman who was appointed in September 2013 after Kevin Graham stepped down.
+The official team is coached by Chris Tardif who was appointed in 2017.

-Guernsey also compete in the Island Games and are the current champions having won the gold medal in Jersey in 2015.
+Guernsey also competes in Football at the Island Games.
+A technically separate team representing the Priaulx League competes in the FA Inter-League Cup, winning the latter in the 2009–10 season and qualifying for the 2011 UEFA Regions' Cup.